-Oil Characteristic c Light Crude Oil Medium Crude Oil Heavy Crude Oil Comments Density Light crude oils have low density, and generally float on the water surface, where they can contact floating and emergent aquatic plants, or plants in shallow water along shorelines, while weathering rapidly.
+Oil Characteristic Light Crude Oil Medium Crude Oil Heavy Crude Oil Density Light crude oils have low density, and generally float on the water surface, where they can contact floating and emergent aquatic plants, or plants in shallow water along shorelines, while weathering rapidly.
 Even weathered light crude oil residues will normally float on fresh water.
-However, the WSF of oil may enfer the water column.
-Medium crude oils have intermediate density, and will float on the water surface, where contact will floating and emergent aquatic plants is likely.
+However, the WSF of oil may enter the water column.
+Medium crude oils have intermediate density, and will float on the water surface, where contact with floating and emergent aquatic plants is likely.
 Medium crude oils will weather more slowly than light crude oils.
 These oils generally have a lower WSF than light crude oils.
 Heavy crude oils generally have density values lower than that of fresh water, and will float if spilled.
-However, as she yweather, their density may increase over time so that they eventually exceed the density of fresh water.
-Such oils would typically have high viscosity, and will not readily become entrained into the water column as fine dioplets.
+However, as they weather, their density may increase over time so that they eventually exceed the density of fresh water.
+Such oils would typically have high viscosity, and will not readily become entrained into the water column as fine droplets.
 Heavy crudes have the lowest WSF, so little dissolution is anticipated.
-However, these oils can form OPAs if the oil travels over soils or is discharged into waters with high suspended sediment loads and is well-mixed.
+However, these oils can form OPAs if the oil travels over soils or is discharged into waters with high suspended sediment loads and is well- mixed.
 OPAs which exceed a specific density of 1 may sink.
-Fresh diluted bitumens have a density that should not exceed 0.94, although density will increase and may slightly exceed the density of fresh water given sufficient exposure to the elements, or formation of OPAs.
-With weathering, the viscosity of diluted bitumen increases rapidly, so that it becomes increasingly resistant to the formation of small droplets in turbulent water.
 Viscosity Light crude oils have low viscosity and may readily become entrained into the water column as small droplets by breaking waves.
-Low viscosity oils are more readily absorbed into plant issues, causing acute damage.
-However they also have a lesser fendency to achiere to plants, and are less likely to persist in water and sediment resulting in relatively lower long-term chronic damage to associated plant communities.
+Low viscosity oils are more readily absorbed into plant tissues, causing acute damage.
+However they also have a lesser tendency to adhere to plants, and are less likely to persist in water and sediment resulting in relatively lower long-term chronic damage to associated plant communities.
 Intermediate environmental behavior and effects based on specific oil constituents.
 Greater tendency to adhere to plants causing smothering.
 Higher potential to sink and be persistent in sediment causing long-term chronic toxicity damage to associated plant communities.
-Diluted bitumens that contain volatile diluents (e.g., gas condensate) can have similar concentrations of low molecular weight hydrocarbons to light crude oils.
-Proportion of low molecular weight VOCs Light ande oils usually contain a larger proportion of VOCs than heavier crude oils.
-The VOCS (which include monogramming) hydrocarbons such as the BTEX compounds) are potentially damaging to plant tissues on direct contact.
+Proportion of low molecular weight VOCs Light crude oils usually contain a larger proportion of VOCs than heavier crude oils.
+The VOCs (which include mono- aromatic hydrocarbons such as the BTEX compounds) are potentially damaging to plant tissues on direct contact.
 Intermediate acute toxicity depending upon relative proportion of BTEX and other low molecular weight hydrocarbons.
 Heavy crude oils of natural origin may contain relatively low concentrations of BTEX and other low molecular weight hydrocarbons.
-Diluted bitumens that contain volatile diluents (e.g., gas condensate) can have similar concentrations of low molecular weight hydrocarbons to light crude oils.